-Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican Becomes A Diplomat
+Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican To Become A Diplomat

 "I sent a note to Qasem Soleimani because he indicated that forces under his control might threaten the U.S.," Pompeo said during a conference last year at the Ronald Reagan Presidential Library outside Los Angeles.
 "He refused to open the letter.
 It didn't break my heart."

-"With Mike, we've had a very good chemistry from the beginning," President Trump told reporters Tuesday, before leaving for California.
-Trump said that Gina Haspel, the deputy director at the CIA, would be replacing Pompeo.
+"With Mike, we've had a very good chemistry from the beginning," Trump told reporters Tuesday, before leaving for California.
+Trump said Gina Haspel, the deputy director at the CIA, would be replacing Pompeo.

 One of Pompeo's strengths is his strong personal bond with the president.

-Here's how Pompeo described the intelligence briefing he provides most mornings at the White House:
+Pompeo has described the intelligence briefing he provides most mornings at the White House in positive terms.

 "We have a half-hour, 40 minutes every day.
 He asks lots of hard questions as any good intelligence consumer would.
 He's very engaged."

-Leon Panetta, who served as a CIA director under President Obama, says he and Pompeo speak regularly about the job they've shared.
+Leon Panetta, who served as a CIA director under President Barack Obama, says he and Pompeo speak regularly about the job they've shared.

 "God bless Mike Pompeo for having the ability to sit down with the president and have the president listen.
-I was a little worried about that," said Panetta, who appeared alongside Pompeo at the event held at the Reagan Library.
+I was a little worried about that," said Panetta, who appeared alongside Pompeo at the event held at the Reagan library.
 "But if Mike is doing that, and the president is engaged, that is extremely important to the president being able to do the job."

 However, The Washington Post recently challenged this scenario, reporting that the face-to-face presidential briefings tended to play down or avoid matters relating to Russia, which might upset Trump.